NOTHING ABOUT US WITHOUT US

 Friday, August 26 · 7:00pm - 10:00pm

-PAVED Arts 424 20 St W, Saskatoon
+PAVED Arts 424 20 St W, Saskatoon… and you!!

 This unique, interactive theatre experience is the result of a creative process involving local residents.
 The goal of the production is to generate discussion and thought about the complex realities of poverty in Saskatoon.